 Search Request

-GM shared the procudure that he is using in Public Access to help track the search card process for completion.
+that he is using in Public Access to help track the search card process for completion.
 GM relayed that Laurie Pelayo agreed that placing a note on search cards would be recommended for purchasing books not found in the search process.
 GM and AJ are meeting during the summer to talk about converting the physical search card to an electronic submission form hosted on the Reference Desk Google Drive site.

 Other/Future Agenda Items

-AJ said that a list of union contracts will be coming out by next week Friday.
-AJ said that we should be thinking about what we want on that list.
-AJ also shared that summer schedules would be coming.
+AJ requested that all full-time librarians submit items they would like to see negotiated by the union for the librarians.
+AJ must respond to union leadership with librarians request.AJ requested that the librarians should be thinking about their summer schedule.
+The summer schedule will begin development sometime in May and brought forward at the next Librarians meeting.

 ADJOURNMENT